conmaol/gadelica/grammar/nouns.md

 > **eagal**
 > **naimhdean**

+Traditional descriptions of Gaelic grammar commonly include the ‘vocative’ as a fourth case.
+However, the vocative is not a grammatical case *per se* but rather some kind of higher-level discourse phenomenon, whose inflectional idiosyncracies are conditioned by the vocative particle ***a***.

 Notes:
-- Lamb (2024:37): “In Gaelic, most nouns [...] can inflect for case and number.
-Gaelic nouns are grammatically gendered; they are inherently either masculine or feminine.”
+- Lamb (2024:37): “In Gaelic, most nouns [...] can inflect for case [...].”
-- vocative case?

 ## Dependents